gnosis/MultiSigWallet/README.md

 Reviewers
 -------------
-The following people have reviewed the code (commit they reviewed in parentheses):
+The following people have reviewed the code at the time of the linked commit:
 - Stefan George ([Georgi87](https://github.com/Georgi87)): [62247de24b979ab0d055768589784cb275a07afe](https://github.com/ConsenSys/MultiSigWallet/tree/62247de24b979ab0d055768589784cb275a07afe)

 License